-Comment [SHL2]: I know we decided to add "the" at this point.
+Comment [SHL9]: I know we decided to add "the" at this point.
 But in fact, the model now uses the phrase "paragraphs of Article IV," without a modifier before "paragraphs."

+SHELDON'S COMMENT IS ACCEPTED, BUT WE NEED TO EVALUATE IF THIS STATEMENT IS STILL TRUE GIVEN THE FACT THAT FUNCTIONAL RECEIPTS ARE OUT OF THE DECINITION AND WE'RE ALSO EXCLUDING CERTAIN RECEIPTS FROM THE SALE OF CERTAIN INTANGIBLES, EVEN THOUGH THEY MEET THE TRANSACTIONAL TEST.

-(F) If a taxpayer derives rReceiptsIn the case of a taxpayer who derives receipts from the sale of equipment used in its-the taxpayer's trade or business., "receipts" includes the gross receipts therefrom. those receipts constitute sales.
+- (E) In the case of a taxpayer engaged in the sale, assignment, or licensing of intangible personal property such as patents and copyrights, "salesreceipts" includes the gross receipts therefrom. - (F) In the case of a taxpayer engaged in the sale of equipment used in the taxpayer's trade or business, where the taxpayer disposes of the equipment under a regular replacement program, "receipts" includes the gross receipts from the sale of this equipment For example, a truck express company that owns a fleet of trucks and sells its trucks under a regular replacement program the gross receipts from the sale of the trucks would be included in "receipts." - (F) If a taxpayer derives rReceiptsIn the case of a taxpayer who derives receipts from the sale of equipment used in its the taxpayer's trade or business, "receipts" includes the gross receipts therefrom. those receipts constitute sales.
 For example, a truck express company owns a fleet of trucks and sells its trucks under a regular replacement program.
-The gross receipts from the sales of the trucks are included in the sales-receipts factor.
+The gross receipts from the sales of the trucks are included in the sales receipts factor. - (2) Exceptions.

-(2) Exceptions.
 In some cases certain gross receipts should be disregarded in determining the sales receipts factor in order that the apportionment formula will operate fairly to apportion to this state the income of the taxpayer's trade or business.
-See Regulation IV.18.(c).

-(3) Year to year consistency.
-In filing returns with this state, if the taxpayer departs from or modifies the basis for excluding or including gross receipts in the sales receipts factor used in returns for prior years, the taxpayer shall disclose in the return for the current year the nature and extent of the modification.

-(4) State to state consistency.
+See Regulation IV.18.(c). - (3) Year to year consistency.
+In filing returns with this state, if the taxpayer departs from or modifies the basis for excluding or including gross receipts in the sales-receipts factor used in returns for prior years, the taxpayer shall disclose in the return for the current year the nature and extent of the modification.
+[Each state should insert its own reporting requirement]. - (4) State to state consistency.
 If the returns or reports filed by the taxpayer with all states to which the taxpayer reports under Article IV of this Compact or the Uniform Division of Income for Tax Purposes Act are not uniform in the inclusion or exclusion of gross receipts, the taxpayer shall disclose in its return to this state the nature and extent of the variance.

-••• Reg.
+Each state should insert its own reporting requirement]. - ••• Reg.
 IV.15.(b).
 Sales Receipts Factor: Denominator.
-The denominator of the sales receipts factor shall include the total gross receipts derived by the taxpayer from transactions and activity in the regular course of its trade or business, except receipts excluded under Regulation IV.18.(c).
+The denominator of the sales receipts factor shall include the total gross receipts derived by the taxpayer from transactions and activity in the regular course of its trade or business, except receipts excluded under Regulation IV.18.(c). - ••• Reg.

-••• Reg.
 IV.15.(c).
 Sales Receipts Factor: Numerator.
-The numerator of the salesreceipts factor shall include gross receipts attributable to this state and derived by the taxpayer from transactions and activity in the regular course of its trade or business.
+The numerator of the sales receipts factor shall include gross receipts attributable to this state and derived by the taxpayer from transactions and activity in the regular course of its trade or business.
 All interest income, service charges, carrying charges, or time-price differential charges incidental to such gross receipts shall be included regardless of (1) the place where the accounting records are maintained or (2) the location of the contract or other evidence of indebtedness.